Lori A. Tetreault, Deputy County Attorney

 Pooja Patel joined the Charlotte County Attorney’s Office in March 2014 and provides legal services to Public Works and Fiscal Administrative Services, which includes the MSBU/TU's system.

 Ms. Patel received her Bachelor of Science degree in Psychology, Bachelor of Arts degree in Criminology and Law, and her Juris Doctorate degree from the University of Florida.
 She previously worked for the Florida Department of Business and Professional Regulation prosecuting cases for the Construction Industry Licensing Board in Tallahassee.
-She sits as attorney-advisor to Charlotte County’s Code Enforcement, and the Construction Industry Licensing Board.
 She has been a member of the Florida Bar since 2008, and is a current member of the Florida Association of County Attorneys and the Charlotte County Bar Association, and Charlotte County Chamber of Commerce Leadership Charlotte Class of 2018.